 There were several official ways to set up the cooking-fire according to the various army manuals.
 Perhaps the simplest and most convenient was to place two or four large stones close together around the fire-pit.
 The stew-pots were then rested on top of these and over the flames.
 In place of stones, a simple trench could be dug into the ground with the stew-pots resting on the edges.
 This type of set-up was used when the kitchen was only temporary, remaining in this spot for a few hours or perhaps one day.
 For longer stays, soldiers constructed a more lasting emplacement.
 A cross-shaped trench was dug, not too wide so as to allow the stew-pots to sit on top as before.
 Ideally, the two trenches were aligned with the cardinal directions to enhance draughting.
 A chimney was erected at the center, where the two trenches (fire-pits) met using sod, clumps of earth or stones.
 If possible, the cooking-pit was completed by placing two or three empty ration cans into the chimney.
 The stew-pots were set on top of the small entrenchments.
 Bricks could also be used to reinforce and improve the hearth.
 This style of cooking-fire allows for a proper draft whatever the direction of the wind.
 Additionally, it's possible to burn green or wet wood and even [earthen] coal by installing an improvised grill.
 An entire section can establish it's kitchen this way, which requires only one or two men to watch over it (an important advantage on rainy or heavy work days).
 Often the cooks constructed a light shelter made of wattling or tenet canvases to get them out of the sun and rain.
 If the ground was wet or if it were a rainy or windy day, the cooks would prepare the fire inside a large pot place the stoking paper or straw inside a large pot and lit, with a pile of dry sticks placed nearby.
 After having taken care to place in front of the fire-pit the most flammable sticks.
 The cook-pits, as much as possible, establish at a certain distance from walls in order to not cause any deterioration.

-When a unit was in the front lines, the cuistots would be sent back at nightfall to fetch rations, start a fire and cook up the meal.
+When a unit was in the fighting line or assigned to the advanced posts, the cuistots would be sent back at nightfall to fetch rations, start a fire and cook up the meal.
 Before daybreak, they would return to their squad with the prepared meal.
 Thus, more than thirty men per company would be occupied in the task, relying on half as many cooking fires.
 This would be repeated in the afternoon, conditions permitting, so that dinner could be prepared.
 It was a practical small army of cuistots who twice a day were absent from the firing line.
 As the front stabilized in the winter of 1914-15, the number of incidents of field kitchens being fired upon by the enemy’s artillery (the smoke and light of the fire often marked them as targets), forcing the kitchens to be placed in the second or third lines 1-3 km away.
 This made the round-trip between the kitchen and the front lines a small journey of its own.
 Though the number of cooks and cooking fires would be reduced through consolidation to twenty-five and nine respectively in early 1915, commanders still believed too many men were occupied in the duty and for too long a duration.
 In the spring of 1915, cooks were delegated to prepare the meals for the entire platoon.